 Do you own a beer company, or do you just like beer and would like to know how the beer brands created their logo?
 We’ve got some examples of beer logos we’re going to look at today.
 Studying specific industry logos gives us a lot of insight as to how we should help our customers create value and beauty with their professional business logo.

-Check out the following examples and see how these beer brands made their splash in the beer market.
+Check out the following examples and see how these iconic brands logos of beer crafting giants made their splash in the beer market.
 Each of them has something unique that they use to communicate their uniqueness to their customers.
 You’ll find it surprising, too, how little their logo has to do with their actual product.
-It’s more about building an image.
+It’s more about building an image with excellent beer logos.

 St. Pauli Girl

 The St. Pauli Girl is a well-known logo among beer fans.
 She represents the St. Pauli brand of beer that originated in Hamburg, Germany.
-In 1999, the company started using Playboy Magazine models on their beer label which likely had a big result in their sales.
+In 1999, the company started using Playboy Magazine models on their beer label, which likely had a significant result in their sales.

 Pabst Blue Ribbon

 Pabst Blue Ribbon is a famous beer brand that did a lot of TV advertising in the past on network TV.
 They created their logo based on the age-old practice of tying blue ribbons around beer bottles.
 This was a common practice between 1882 and 1916.